Katelyn was able to totally eliminate odour in her new house with a few effective tricks and hard work.

-Cat pee is among the most offensive odours on this earth, and one of the most difficult ones to get rid of.
-It seems completely immune to the usual household cleaners, and once it dries it can make your eyes water.
+Cat pee is among the most offensive odors on this earth and one of the most difficult ones to get rid of.
+It seems completely immune to the usual household cleaners, and once it dries, it can make your eyes water.

 There are three main situations most people find themselves in:

-1. You have a cat who's had an accident
+- You have a cat who has had an accident.

-2. You have an old or male cat who's urine is especially stinky
+- You have an old or male cat whose urine is especially stinky.

 It was truly disgusting.
-The ammonia smell burned in our noses, and each time we toured the house all the windows had to be opened for air.
-A few weeks of hard work though, and the house was pee-free.
+The ammonia smell burned in our noses, and each time we toured the house, all the windows had to be opened for air.
+After a few weeks of hard work, though, the house was pee-free.
 Here's some advice based on my experience.

-For any floor other than carpet, just wipe up the mess with paper towel and spray the vinegar solution on the floor, then wipe it up again.
-Same as with carpet, if the odour lingers I recommend using an enzyme cleaner from the pet store.
+For any floor other than carpet, just wipe up the mess with a paper towel and spray the vinegar solution on the floor, then wipe it up again.
+Same as with carpet.
+If the odor lingers, I recommend using an enzyme cleaner from the pet store.

 Situation 2: Old or Male Cat